GoArogya/goarogya_web/README.md

 Cloning the Repository
-Clone the repository to your local machine:
+Clone the repository to your local machine: git clone https://github.com/teamgoarogya/goarogya.git cd goarogya

-bash
-Copy
-Edit
-git clone https://github.com/teamgoarogya/goarogya.git
-cd goarogya
 Installation

-Install all the project dependencies using npm:
+Install all the project dependencies using npm: npm install

-bash
-Copy
-Edit
-npm install
 Running the Application
 After installation, start the development server: